SuhaniKapasiya/tindierApp/apiList.md

 - POST /request/review/:status/:requestId

 ## userRouter
+- GET /user/request/received
 - GET /user/connections
-- GET /user/request/received
-- GET /user/feed -Gets you the profiles pf other users on platform
+- GET /user/feed -Gets you the profiles of other users on platform

-status: ignore,interested,accepeted,rejected